TimLariviere/Sample-XamarinAuth-Google/README.md

 # Xamarin-GoogleAuth
-Code sample of implementing Google authentication in a Xamarin app
+Code sample letting the users connect with their Google accounts, using Xamarin.Auth and the IsNativeUI flag (now required by Google)